AdrianEddy/braw-rs/README.md

 ## FAQ

 **Why not use bindgen?**
-The BRAW SDK is based on C++ COM object model.
-Using bindgen means writing a lot of boilerplate in C to make ffi with Rust happy.
-Instead of doing the boilerplate in C, I decided to just implement it directly in Rust.
+BRAW SDK is based on the C++ COM object model.
+If we want to use bindgen we'd need to write a lot of boilerplate in C to make ffi with Rust possible.
+Instead of doing the boilerplate in C, I decided to just implement COM directly in Rust.
 This also gives us safer types and easier implementation of idiomatic Rust constructs like async.

 **Can I block instead of going async?**
 Yes.
 Use `pollster::block_on` or your runtime’s `block_on`.